-Net Income Attributable to Genesis Energy, L.P. for the year ended December 31, 2022 includes \$30.4 million of adjustments, of which \$10.0 million was allocated to the distribution paid in-kind ("PIK") on the outstanding preferred units, \$1.9 million was attributable to redemption accretion value adjustments, and \$18.5 million was attributable to a change in the Base Preferred Return Amount of the Alkali Holdings preferred units.
+Net income Attributable to Genesis Energy, L.P. for the year ended December 31, 2022 includes \$30.4 million of adjustments, of which \$10.0 million was allocated to the PIK distributions on the outstanding preferred units and \$1.9 million was attributable to redemption accretion value adjustments, and \$18.5 million was attributable to a change in the Base Preferred Return Amount of the Alkali Holdings preferred units.
 Net Loss Attributable to Genesis Energy, L.P. for the year ended December 31, 2021 includes \$25.4 million of adjustments, of which \$21.3 million was allocated to the PIK distributions on the outstanding preferred units and \$4.1 million was attributable to redemption accretion value adjustments.
-Net Loss Attributable to Genesis Energy, L.P. for the year ended December 31, 2020 includes \$16.1 million of adjustments, of which \$13.8 million was allocated to the PIK distributions on the outstanding preferred units on the outstanding preferred units and \$4.1 million so the outstanding preferred units and \$4.2 million was attributable to redemption accretion value adjustments.
-Net Loss Attributable to Genesis Energy, L.P. for the year ended December 31, 2020 includes \$16.1 million of adjustments, of which \$13.8 million was allocated to the PIK distributions on the outstanding preferred units and \$2.3 million was attributable to redemption accretion value adjustments.
-We elected to pay distributions for the periods ended December 31, 2022, December 31, 2021 and December 31, 2020 in-kind to our Alkali Holdings preferred unitholders.

-The following table shows the change in our redeemable noncontrolling interests from December 31, 2020 to December 31, 2022:
+The following table shows the change in our redeemable noncontrolling interests from December 31, 2021 to December 31, 2022: